argonne-lcf/ALCF_Hands_on_HPC_Workshop/03_distributedHyperOpt/01_BasicHPS/README.md

 git pull  # make sure you're up to date
 ```

-We can now our search scaled to run parallel model evaluations across multiple nodes of Theta.
+We can now setup our search to run model evaluations in parallel across multiple nodes of Theta.
+The most scalable way of accomplishing this with DeepHyper is through the project's coupling to the [Balsam](https://balsam.readthedocs.io/en/latest/) service, which is an HPC-focused workflow managment system (WMS).

-First, create a Balsam database:
+First, create a new Balsam database named `db`:

 ```bas
 balsam init db
 ```

-Start and connecto to the `db` database:
+Start the Balsam server process and connect to the `db` database:

 ```bash
 source balsamactivate db